 Welcome to Upper School

 ASM’s Upper School (Grades 9-12) is for children aged approximately 14 to 18.
 Our program is built on developing the essential skills for learning, now and in life beyond ASM.
-We offer the U.S. High School Diploma, the International Diploma Baccalaureate Diploma Programme, and Spain’s Programa Oficial.
+We offer the U.S. High School Diploma, the International Baccalaureate Diploma Programme, and Spain’s Programa Oficial.
 All graduates from ASM receive the U.S. High School Diploma.
 Our graduates attend universities and colleges across the world, mainly in the US, Spain, the UK, and the Netherlands.

 The Upper School Profile